Skip to content

 Solution: Reinvent Empty Conference Rooms to Better Meet Modern Standards

 If you don’t have the budget to completely renovate, we get that!
-Try room dividers to break large, empty conference rooms into more intimate and useful meeting areas.
-Instead of investing in new spaces, have your bigger meeting areas pull double-duty as game rooms or exercise zones when they’re not in use.
+Try room dividers to divide large, empty conference rooms into more intimate and useful meeting areas.
+Instead of investing in new spaces, have your bigger meeting areas pull double duty as game rooms or exercise zones when they’re not in use.

-Once you’ve got the spaces whittled down, you could invest in comfy, lightweight furniture that can be moved around—or even removed—so small groups can customize their collaboration sessions.
+Once you’ve narrowed down the spaces, you could invest in comfy, lightweight furniture that can be moved around—or even removed—so small groups can customize their collaboration sessions.

-And this last tip applies to meeting spaces large and small—make sure to have modern, user-friendly meeting equipment that works!
-I mean, how are self-driving cars a thing when I can’t even get the conference room Wi-Fi and HDMI to work?
+This last tip applies to meeting spaces large and small—make sure to have modern, user-friendly meeting equipment that works!
+How are self-driving cars a thing when I can’t even get the conference room Wi-Fi and HDMI to work?

 Reason 3: Employees Clog Up Large Conference Rooms Because Smaller Meeting Spaces are Under-equipped

 Let's dive a bit deeper into this tech puzzle.
-Imagine your employees, armed with laptops, tablets, and smartphones, all geared up for a productive meeting.
+Imagine your employees armed with laptops, tablets, and smartphones, all geared up for a productive meeting.
 They want to brainstorm, share ideas, and collaborate seamlessly.
 Now, they spot a large, vacant conference room – it's enticing, with its spaciousness and high-tech gadgets.
 But here's the catch: it's often overkill for their needs.
-This space, designed for bigger gatherings, may have a giant screen, elaborate audio-visual equipment, and all the bells and whistles.
-But for your small group of colleagues, it's like using a sledgehammer to crack a nut.
+This space, designed for more significant gatherings, may have a giant screen, elaborate audio-visual equipment, and all the bells and whistles.
+But it's like using a sledgehammer to crack a nut for your small group of colleagues.

-What ends up happening?
+What happens?
 They may struggle with the technology, waste time fumbling over intricate setups, or simply avoid the room because it's too intimidating.
 As a result, these underutilized large meeting rooms become a bottleneck in your office space, while smaller, cozier spots remain unappreciated.

 Take, for example, something as rudimentary as video conferencing software.
-Less than 2 percent of the 50 million huddle rooms (or whatever a business chooses to call their small, creative spaces) around the world are smart enough to handle video conferencing.
-This is in stark contrast to nearly 90 percent of employees who use video in their day-to-day lives and the 60 percent who expect to be able to use it just as frequently at work.
-All told, less than 30 percent of workers feel enabled to use video in the workplace.
+Worldwide, less than 2 percent of the 50 million huddle rooms (or whatever a business chooses to call their small, creative spaces) are smart enough to handle video conferencing.
+This starkly contrasts nearly 90 percent of employees who use video in their day-to-day lives and the 60 percent who expect to be able to use it just as frequently at work.
+All told, less than 30 percent of workers can use video in the workplace.

-Video software is just one example that shows how poorly-equipped meeting areas can actually clog up large meeting rooms that could be better utilized.
+Video software is just one example of how poorly-equipped meeting areas can clog up large meeting rooms that could be better utilized.

 Solution: Identify and Deploy the Meeting Equipment Workers Want